1. What does this notice cover?

 7. How long do we retain your personal data for?

-If you are successful: we will retain your personal data only for as long as we need it for Samsara's legitimate interest in accordance with applicable law, for the purposes of the recruitment process and, once this process is finished, for an appropriate period so as to be able to deal with any legal claims linked to the application process.
+If you are successful: we will retain your personal data only for as long as we need it for Samsara's legitimate interest in accordance with applicable law, for the purposes of the recruitment and/or internship process and, once this process is finished, for an appropriate period so as to be able to deal with any legal claims linked to the application process.
 After this period, we will take steps to delete your personal data or hold it in a form that no longer identifies you.
 If you become a Samsara employee, relevant personal information you provide will become a part of your employee file and may be used later for the management of the employment relationship.

 If you are not successful: we will retain your personal data for 12 months following notice of an unsuccessful application with us.